VictorNicollet/LetsNotEncrypt/README.en.md

    would be the best way to beat the above `index.html`._
- - Open source operating systems would need to validate their code and the code of each program they run by using a hardware black box, only executing (again) code that is white-listed.
+ - Open source operating systems would need to validate their code and the code of each program they run by using a hardware black box, only executing code that is white-listed.

 ## 3. Restricting development